kanhaiya38/typescript.nvim/README.md

 ### Commands

 The plugin exposes Vim commands as well as a Lua API.
-Vim commands are buffer-local, so you'll have access to them once `tsserver` has attached.
+Vim commands are buffer-local, so you'll have access to them once `ts_ls` has attached.

 The following commands are async by default, but you can make them run synchronously by adding a `!` to Vim commands or passing `{ sync = true }` to